Opal: Multimodal Image Generation for News Illustration: Study 1: Exploring GPT-3 as a Source of Suggestions

-We used a weighted Cohen’s Kappa to measure the interrater reliability between the two annotators.
-We report a weighted Cohen’s Kappa of 0.48 (moderate agreement) for the ratings on keywords.
-We used a two-sample t-test to compare the mean ratings of keywords generated by human and GPT3 and found that the mean rating of human generated keywords is significantly higher than the mean rating of the GPT3 generated keywords (p-value = 0.008).
-For human generated keywords, 77\% are rated high (4 or higher) and for GPT3 generated keywords, 56\% are rated high.
-The results are summarized in Table \ref{mean1} and Figure \ref{ratings1}.
-Although people are clearly better at extracting accurate keywords for an article, GPT3 still produces many good results.
+For keyword ratings, we found moderate agreement between annotators (weighted Cohen's kappa=0.48).
+The mean rating of human-generated keywords was 4.15, and the mean rating of GPT-3 generated keywords was 3.58, as reported in Table \ref{mean1}.
+With a Mann-Whitney U test, we found that the this difference was significant (p-value = 0.008).
+For human generated keywords, 77\% were rated highly (4 or higher).
+For GPT-3 generated keywords, 56\% were rated highly.
+Although people are clearly better at extracting keywords for an article, GPT-3 still produces many relevant results.